Meet the Team

-As Team Social Media Manager Kathlene Sullivan is responsible for creating timely and relevant daily content on Lancaster City Alliance’s social media platforms.
-She also assists the Lancaster City Alliance (LCA) Team as photographer for special events, marketing needs and fundraising.
+As Team Social Media & Engagement Manager Kathlene Carroll Sullivan is responsible for creating timely and relevant daily content on Lancaster City Alliance’s social media platforms.
+She also assists the Lancaster City Alliance (LCA) Team as a photographer for special events, marketing needs, and fundraising.

-Before becoming a part of the LCA Team Kathlene was active in the Downtown Lancaster community with social media and marketing for merchants and non-profits.
+Before becoming a part of the Lancaster City Alliance Team Kathlene was active in the Downtown Lancaster community with social media and marketing for merchants and non-profits.
 She has a lifetime of experience as a small business owner and brings that perspective and passion for entrepreneurship to her role in the LCA.

-“I have lived in Lancaster for a little over a decade, but it still feels new to me every day.
-There is an energy here in Lancaster that is so unique and keeps me young at heart.
-This City that has become my ‘second-act’ home and also my family.”
+“I have lived in Lancaster City for a almost twenty years, but it still feels new to me every day.
+There is an energy here that is so unique and keeps me young at heart.
+This City has become my ‘second-act’ home and also my family.”

 Kathlene translates her Lancaster-Love through the lens of her camera (which she named Reynaldo); you will seldom see her Downtown without it.